 I graduated with my undergraduate degree over a year late.

 I almost didn't graduate because I worked full-time in a restaurant.
 I needed money to help my immigrant family and to pay for that college degree I almost didn't graduate from.
 I started my career late at 26 too.
-I was making good money in the restaurant, a lot more than the job offers I received as a junior developer.
-Back then, software engineers didn't make shit; I took a pay cut to start my career.
+I was making decent money in the restaurant.
+Back then, software engineers didn't make much.

 I thought I was too late.

 Then a little after I went back for a master's degree because I had forgotten a lot of the stuff I learned; I started my career three years after school ended.
 When I went back for the master's, I was 28. the kids in the program were all 22 to 23-year-olds; it was one other guy and me in our late 20s.
 It felt like once again; I was too late.

 But despite starting my career at 26, by the time I was 32, I became one of the most promoted people at a successful startup I joined as an individual contributor.
 I jumped six levels in 3 years.
 I went from a mid-level IC to Director in just a few short years.
 Then after the startup was acquired, at 34, I was one of the youngest Senior Directors in Walmart.

 I'll tell you this from experience now: when you start matters less than the value you can add and your contributions and stamina.